Results.

 26 September 1995

-Appellate court may overturn trial credibility findings where trial court ignored material corroboration and relied on extraneous non‑witness statements.
+Appellate court may overturn trial credibility findings where trial court ignored material evidence or relied on uncalled witnesses.

 25 September 1995